thefirsthero/confessions/README.md

 # Technologies Used

-Firebase, FastAPI, React, TypeScript, Tailwind CSS, HTML, CSS, JavaScript, Docker.
+Firebase, FastAPI, React, TypeScript, Tailwind CSS, Docker.

 # To Run the Backend